 Two of the guys decided to stay at the lunch spot, while the other two and I put our skis on and headed back up.
-When we the same spot, I again told the two to stay behind in a safe place.
-I nto the avalanche slope the same distance as I had before.
+When we reached the same spot, I again told the two students to stay behind in a safe place.
+I stepped onto the avalanche slope the same distance as I had before.
 At exactly the same spot, the same thing happened again.
-My body just would function.
+My body just would not function.
 I couldn’t move any further forward.

 Suddenly I felt really angry.
 What was going on?
-I stomped my foot in frustration and the entire mountainside let loose Down I went.
-I knew the best if caught in an avalanche was to try to sit back and work with my arms to get the snow in behind me. forward, the snow run over feet and buried in a couple seconds, but if ride sitting down and the snow behind , So that’s what I tried to do.
-Then all I could was that I couldn’t get any airI was sucking as hard as I could There must have been snow particles down in my lungs
+I stomped my foot in frustration and – the entire mountainside let loose!
+Down I went.
+I knew the best reaction if caught in an avalanche was to try to sit back and work with my arms to get the snow in behind me.
+If I fell forward, the snow would run over my feet and I would be buried in a couple seconds, but if I could ride it out by sitting down and the snow filled in behind me, I might stand a chance.
+So that’s what I tried to do.
+Then all I could think was that I couldn’t get any air.
+I was sucking as hard as I could to no avail.
+There must have been snow particles down in my lungs.

 I woke up a little while later with the two guys who had stayed at the lunch spot looking over me.
 I had ended up pretty well on top of the snow.
 The two guys had dug me the rest of the way out.
-We looked around for my equipment but I never found one of my skis until the summer.
+We looked around for my equipment but I never found one of my skis until the next summer.

-After that I really trusted that gut feeling and it saved my life several times.
+After that, I really trusted that gut feeling and it saved my life several times.
 Years later, whenever I went on a trip with the wardens and we had to cross a questionable avalanche slope, I never let anyone else cross the slope first.
-I always crossed it myself because I knew I could rely on that gut feeling.
+I always crossed it myself, because I knew I could rely on that gut feeling.

-The third thing I learned those early years was the value of humour in guiding, and later on, in training the wardens and rescues.
+The third thing I learned in those early years was the value of humour in guiding, and later on, in training the wardens and performing rescues.
 A good joke came in handy in many situations.
 Often for example, new clients would be a bit nervous about their ability to climb a mountain and scared of the dangers.
-I stand at the bottom with them, looking up and say something like, “The first thing you should know about mountaineering is that it’s uphill.”
+I would stand at the bottom with them, looking up and say something like, “The first thing you should know about mountaineering is that it’s fifty percent uphill.”
 They would laugh and relax.

 Years later I told anxious new warden recruits, “If you want to know how to qualify for a job in mountain rescue, put a flashlight to your ear.
 If light shines out the other side, you’re hired.”